AJslashTracey/CLIGEBRA/README.md

 - a separate PyVista scene window for 3D visualization

 The language reference lives in [LANGUAGE.md](https://github.com/AJslashTracey/CLIGEBRA/blob/main/LANGUAGE.md).

-Check out [example.md](https://github.com/AJslashTracey/CLIGEBRA/blob/main/example.md) to see how I use it in my Math Classes
+Check out [example.md](https://github.com/AJslashTracey/CLIGEBRA/blob/main/example.md) to see how I use it in my Math Classes.

 ## Two Ways To Use It

 There are two normal ways to work with CLIGEBRA: